FentonA/solanaCount/README.md

 # solanaCount

-### Test app that built with Rust and Solana that increment counts
+### Test app that built with Rust and Solana blockchain tool suite that increment counts